SMSF Bad Credit Loan

 Samantha and John were able to buy the property for their SMSF.
 They will be able to refinance in less than four years to a major lender at a much better interest rate.

 What exactly is ‘bad credit’?

 - Mortgage arrears: Missed payments on your home loan.
 The more the number of missed payments you have had in the last six months then the more wary lenders will be.
 Most banks won’t refinance your loan even if you’ve missed just one repayment!

-- Bad credit history: Adverse listings such as defaults, bankruptcy, judgments, court writs or too many credit enquiries on your Veda Advantage credit file can make your application doubtful.
+- Bad credit history: Adverse listings such as defaults, bankruptcy, judgments, court writs or too many credit enquiries on your Equifax (previously Veda Advantage) credit file can make your application doubtful.